Secbrain/metaNet/README.md

 ## Code
 The folder "Code" includes part of the source code of metaNet and its installation and usage tutorials.
 We promise to disclose all the source code when the paper is accepted.

+## DApps

+The folder "DApps" includes the DApp experiment files such as the traffic dataset and feature extraction script.